JunFu1995/BGCN/README.md

 ```
 python run_model.py --task traffic_state_pred --model BGCN --dataset PeMS07
 ```
+The results are recorded in the folder "libcity/log".
 ## Acknowledgement
 This project is based on [LibCity](https://github.com/LibCity/Bigscity-LibCity?tab=readme-ov-file).
 Thanks for the awesome work.